misiektoja/lastfm_monitor/README.md

 # lastfm_monitor

-lastfm_monitor is a tool for real-time monitoring of **Last.fm users' music activity**.
+**lastfm_monitor** is a powerful real-time tracker for Last.fm that brings your music data to life with automated Spotify playback, instant activity alerts and deep scrobble analytics.

 <a id="features"></a>
 ## Features